 In the evening, the beachfront Anacaona Restaurant offers gourmet cuisine al fresco, and you can follow this with a drink at the Infiniti, the Caribbean's longest bar which stretches 90 feet to the shores of Grace Bay Beach!

-The relaxed sophistication infuses this all-suite resort with an authentic, Caribbean flavor.
+The relaxed sophistication infuses this all-suite resort with an authentic, Caribbean flavour.
 The Grace Bay Club features 22 adult only Suites and 38 Suites housed in the four new Grace Bay Club Villas.
 For the ultimate in luxury the Grace Bay Penthouse Suite features two en suite ocean front master bedrooms, one en suite garden view bedroom with two queen beds, two media rooms, private elevator access, two rooftop Jacuzzis, TVs in every bedroom, full kitchen, Bose sound system and wireless internet.

 |Grace Bay Junior Suite||